boolean-algebra

 Step 3: AND the Maxterms

-Notice something interesting?
-The SOP expression for this same function would require five minterms (for the five '1's).
+Notice the efficiency: the SOP expression for this same function would require five minterms (one for each ‘1’ in the truth table).
 By using POS, we only need three terms.
-In hardware terms, that means fewer gates, less power consumption, and lower propagation delay ($t_{pd}$).
+In hardware, that translates to fewer gates (three 3-input OR gates + one 3-input AND gate, compared to five 3-input AND gates + one 5-input OR gate), less power consumption, and lower propagation delay (tpdt_{pd}).

 Implementing POS on digisim.io